Bischoff/wozmania/docs/usage.md

 gui enable
 ```

-You may return to the text mode by specifying:
+You may return to a display in the terminal by specifying:
 ```
 gui disable
 ```